Shosta/Android-Static-Security-Audit/README.md

 Verify the signature :
 > apksigner verify --verbose Application.apk

+> jarsigner -verify -certs -verbose app.apk

 and

 Move to the META.INF folder and check the signature with openssl :
 > openssl pkcs7 -inform DER -in CERT.RSA -noout -print_certs -text

+Extract CERT.RSA from the package and display the certificate with keytool.
+> keytool -printcert -file CERT.RSA

 You can then check the type of encryption used (hint, sha1 is no more secure).